Updated: Jul 26

 Create folders (or buckets) where your digital content belongs - think about organizing by activities, grade level, and subject area.

-Major folders in school drive - data student-specific, assessments aligned to standards (question and answer prompt), class decor (reference charts, decor ideas), data folder, master copies, parent engagement, and seasonal.
-Within these major buckets are small folders more specific to strategies.
+Primary folders in school drive - data student-specific, assessments aligned to standards (question and answer promptly), class decor (reference charts, decor ideas), data folder, master copies, parent engagement, and seasonal.
+Within these significant buckets are small folders more specific to strategies.

 Don't download everything!

 Purge your download folder once a week

 Star folders as needed (current unit, lesson, or chapter)

 Number our folders - essentials sorted A-Z by the name they go so that you want them to go in.